 In 1940, the Tivoli became the first building in Frederick to be air conditioned – all because of a horse race.

 The building was designed with large built-in fans to circulate air, but sticky Frederick summers provided a challenge.
 Installing air conditioning in the Tivoli would have cost more than $100,000, and the owners simply couldn’t afford it.

-Enter Challadon, a race horse raised in Walkersville, Maryland, just outside of Frederick.
-When Challadon traveled to race in the Santa Anita handicap, he was accompanied by his owner, W.L.
+Enter Challedon, a race horse raised in Walkersville, Maryland, just outside of Frederick.
+When Challedon traveled to race in the Santa Anita handicap, he was accompanied by his owner, W.L.
 Brann and Brann’s friend, Edward Thomas.
 Thomas was not only a race fan, he was also a patron of the Tivoli.

 The Tivoli’s original owners kept the theater through 1930’s, but eventually sold it to a subsidiary of the Warner Brothers Corporation.
 By the 1950’s, television was chipping away at movie theaters’ business.
 And new, suburban cinemas were attracting an increasing number of patrons.

 The Tivoli gradually fell into a state of disrepair.
 Staff painted the marble walls black to reduce glare and thick padding was used to cover the carved wood wall coverings so that they wouldn’t reflect sound.
 The seat coverings deteriorated and paint was peeling off the walls.